 Link: Stuck Opps card

-Overview: Number of opportunities that have remained in the same stage for at least 60 days.
+Overview: Number of Opportunities that have remained in the same stage for the duration of a given timeframe.

 Why it’s important: This card tells you which opportunities you may need to dig into a little deeper during your pipeline reviews, to uncover why they’ve gotten stuck.
 It may be that a deal isn’t going anywhere and closing it out will give the AE who owns that deal more time to spend on more promising opportunities.
 It also may be that an AE, or the team as a whole, tends to get stuck in the same stage, and there are coaching opportunities to focus on the skills required to advanced opportunities from that stage.